rebelsky/csc151/outlines/overviews/imagetrans.md

-* Transforming images by transforming each pixel.
+* From transforming colors to transforming images.
-* Sequencing transformations with compose.
+* Sectioning.
 * Anonymous transformations.